10 Communication Exercises to Strengthen Your Relationship

 • Partner A confirms or clarifies.

 Why it matters: Active listening reduces misunderstandings and makes both partners feel heard—which is half the battle.
+Observing when your partner speaks and truly listening fosters deeper understanding and empathy.

 Kayla’s Client Example: “One of my clients learned to stop ‘fixing’ their partner’s problems and instead just listen.
 When they started paraphrasing back what they heard, their partner said, ‘Wow, I feel like you finally get me.’
 It was a game-changer.”